-Alpha Omega creates an upscale tasting experience for crowds.
+Alpha Omega has managed to create an upscale tasting experience for masses.

 Alpha Omega tasting room is just 500 feet away from Napa Valley’s busiest artery, Highway 29.
 No appointments are required, unless it’s a bigger group, and the tasting room is often full on weekends.
-On a rainy Saturday in mid-January they see about 300 visitors, and during the peak summer-fall season twice to three times as many.
+On a rainy Saturday in mid-January they see about 300 visitors in a day, said our tasting room host, and during the peak summer-fall season twice to three times as many.

 Alpha Omega owns just a small, seven-acre, vineyard in Rutherford where it grows Sauvingon Blanc and Semillon.
 All other grapes are sourced from different vineyards across Napa Valley.

 Alpha Omega has a short history: it was only established in 2006 by Robin Baggett, an ex-General Counsel to the NBA’s Golden State Warriors, and his designer/marketer wife Michelle.
-(The couple also owns 800 acres of vineyards in San Luis Obispo since 1988.)
+(The couple also owns 800 acres of vineyards in San Luis Obispo.)

-Despite crowds, short history and a small own vineyard, Alpha Omega has totally figured out how to impress visitors and sell most of its 12,000 cases direct to consumers.
+Despite high tasting room traffic, short history and a small own vineyard, Alpha Omega has figured out how to impress visitors and sell most of its 12,000 cases direct to consumers.

 First, there’re a few big names that tasting room hosts never fail to mention.
 Michel Rolland is a consulting winemaker; Andy Beckstoffer sells grapes for some of their wines, including from the famed To Kalon vineyard.

-Second, little money was spared on designing the tasting room.
-It has high ceilings and tall windows, grey color palette, so loved by Californians, and a stylish outdoor seating area with fountains shielding it from highway noise.
+Additionally, little money was spared on designing the ‘California chic’ tasting room, which features high ceilings, tall windows, grey color palette and reclaimed wood.
+A stylish outdoor seating area is flanked by fountains shielding it from highway noise.
 There’s also a concierge at the entrance greeting and directing all guests.

 Tasting room hosts are trained to handle large crowds – they are quick but also knowledgable, friendly but without too much familiarity.